junxit/us-congress-bills-111/metadata.md

 - 2009-10-22 — Introduced in Senate
 - 2009-10-22 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2009-11-04 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2010-07-26 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 111-231.
+- 2010-07-26 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 111-231.
+- 2010-07-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 484.